ThiefMaster/myd0t/README.md

 ## Customization

+Of course you can always fork this repo - that lets you track your customizations in Git and easily share them between machines.

-Of course you can always fork this, but if you just want to add some extra configuration on a single machine, just use the user config files which are provided for tmux and zsh; those are not overwritten when re-running the myd0t installer so they are a good place to put custom configs .
+But if you just want to add some extra configuration on a single machine, simply use the user config files which are provided for tmux and zsh.
+The paths are displayed during installation, and these files are preserved even when re-running the myd0t installer.

 [releases]: https://github.com/ThiefMaster/myd0t/releases